Workout

 3. Personalization.

-Home cupping therapy allows individuals to personalize their treatment according to their specific needs.
-They can choose the type of cups, the level of suction, and the duration of the therapy.
-This flexibility enables individuals to target specific areas of their body, address particular ailments, and adjust the therapy to their comfort level.
+Home cupping therapy makes it possible for people to personalize their own treatment depending on their particular health conditions.
+They can select the type of cups, the suction level, and the duration of the therapy.
+This flexibility not only allows the individuals to focus on a certain part of their body, cure a particular ailment but also to be in the comfort zone by adjusting the therapy themselves.

 4. Privacy.